TechnoMageKOMT/Programming_Notes/JavaScript/JonasSchmedtmann/DataStructures_ModernOperators_Strings/O_Strings.md

 ## join() method

 Join does the opposite of split.
 So segements are submitted as an array and then joined with a divider.
+Joins elements of a string array together.
+Opposite of .split().
+Takes in as an arguments the delimiter that should be used.

 ```JavaScript
 const newName = [`Mr`, firstName, lastName.toUpperCase()].join(` `);